Credit card debt can be worrying and quickly spiral from a small amount to a sum you simply can't afford.

 Has Covid-19 increased the UK's credit card debt?

-Five ways to get your credit card debt under control
+Five ways to help pay off your credit card debts

 1. Assess your situation